-- The combination of rear rack cargo weight and tongue weight must not exceed the rear rack capacity. - The total load (operator, accessories, cargo and weight on hitch) must not exceed the maximum weight capacity of the vehicle. - NOTICE: Using an improper hitch or exceeding the maximum tongue weight capacity can result in serious damage to the vehicle and will void your ATV warranty.
-Never install a hitch longer than 4" (10 cm).
-Never install automotive accessories on your Polaris ATV.
-Always install Polarisapproved (or equivalent) accessories designed for ATV use.
+- 1. Always read and understand the load distribution warning labels on the vehicle, and never exceed the weight capacities outlined in the specifications section of the owner's manual and on the safety labels.
+The total load (operator, accessories, cargo and weight on hitch) must not exceed the maximum weight capacity of the vehicle. - 2.
+Always load the cargo box with the load as far forward as possible. - 3.
+Always operate the vehicle with extreme caution whenever hauling or towing loads.
+Balance, handling and control may be affected. - 4.
+Slow down. - 5.
+The cargo box dump latch must be securely latched before loading and operating.
+Unintentional box tilting will result if weight is placed in the rear of the box and the latch is not secured. - 6.
+Always attach a towed load to the hitch point. - NOTICE: Using an improper hitch or exceeding the maximum tongue weight capacity can result in serious damage to the vehicle and will void your vehicle warranty.
+Never install a hitch longer than 8.25" (21 cm).
+Never install automotive accessories on your POLARIS vehicle.
+Always install POLARIS-approved (or equivalent) accessories designed for use on this vehicle.